gingters/ts-logging/README.md

-# ts-logger
+# ts-logging

-A browser and node.js logging library written in TypeScript
+A browser and node.js logging library written in TypeScript.